charlieargue/multi-cart/NEW-README.md

 # Serverless (Terraform Cloud & AWS):

+[ ] there are only 2 environments on the BE, where as there are atleast 3 (or an infinite dep on how you look at preview branches) on the FE... there's no localhost for the BE since it's serverless, and all local development and testing and all CICD testing is done against the DEV TF environment

 [ ] explain that remote execution, so need to setup TF CLoud, env vars, etc... (screen shots, or NO, SKIP ALL THAT< not the point here?!) just broadly, show settings screenshots quickly, it's easy maybe, ok?)